avaneev/prvhash/README.md

 ## Two-bit PRNG ##

 This is a "just for fun" example, but it passes 128 MB PractRand threshold.
-You CAN generate pseudo-random numbers by using 2-bit shuffles.
+You CAN generate pseudo-random numbers by using 2-bit shuffles; moreover, you can input external entropy into the system.

 ```
 #include <stdio.h>